cartoon-raccoon/rcwm/README.md

 Written with XCB bindings because I'm a masochist.

-Right now it can do both floating and basic dynamic tiling (not yet fully implemented).
+Right now it can do both floating and basic dynamic tiling.
 It supports multiple workspaces.

 Non-reparenting (for now).